saibotu/Decrypt9WIP/README.md

 * __POWER__ - Poweroff the console.
 * __START (+ LEFT)__ - Reboot (START only) / Poweroff (with LEFT) the console.

 There are some features (NAND backup and restore, f.e.), that require the user to choose a file or a directory.
 In these cases, use the arrow keys (that includes LFET/RIGHT) to select and A / B to confirm and cancel.
+Also, most file write operations (NAND writes excluded) can be cancelled by holding B.

 ## Decrypt9 features description